zoumo4913/Zsim-DRAMsim3/README.md

 This is a repository that builds Zsim simulator with DRAMSim3 into a framework.
 Assuming that you have downloaded DRAMsim3 in location "mylocation" and run "make -j4" inside dramsim3 folder(generate libdramsim3.so).
-For current version, four interfaces are missed in DRAMsim3, please add
+For current DRAMsim3 version (which is founded in Github), four interfaces are missed in DRAMsim3 but used by zsim, please add these four functions in dramsim3.h, memory_system.h, and memory_system.cc:
+1. uint64_t GetChannelMask() const;
+2. uint64_t GetRankMask() const;
+3. uint64_t GetBankMask() const;
+4. uint64_t GetRowMask() const;
+Details can follow func GetTCK() in dramsim.h.

 1. Download zsim_DRAMsim3
 2. cd zsim_DRAMsim3